How the Event Loop works in Node.js

 // E: sync end

-// B: nextTick
+// B: nextTick <- microtask, runs before any phase

-// C: Promise
+// C: Promise <- microtask, after nextTick queue

-// D: setTimeoutSynchronous code runs first (A, E).
+// D: setTimeout <- timers phase, next tickSync code finishes first (A, E).
 Then the nextTick queue (B).
 Then Promise microtasks (C).
-Only then does the event loop advance to the timers phase (D).
+Only then does the loop enter the timers phase (D).

-setImmediate vs setTimeout inside I/O
+setImmediate vs setTimeout inside and outside I/O

 const fs = require('fs');

-// Outside I/O callback β order is non-deterministic
+// Outside I/O callback - order is non-deterministic

 fs.readFile('/dev/null', () => {

-setTimeout(() => console.log('I/O timeout'), 0);
+setTimeout(() => console.log('inner timeout'), 0);

-setImmediate(() => console.log('I/O immediate'));
+setImmediate(() => console.log('inner immediate'));

-Starving the event loop with recursive nextTick
+Starving the loop with recursive nextTick

 function recursiveNextTick(count) {